Counseling & Discipleship

 Our definition of counseling is discussing the past, present and future in light of what God is doing in your life in order to gain healing and peace.
 We think often our relationships with God can be inhibited by emotional walls we have built, and we need to work to remove those walls before we can make progress as a healthy person in a healthy relationship with God.
 Our goal is to be a participant in what God is doing to remove those walls.

-I do Skype, Facetime, and phone counseling on a regular basis, as well as in-office appointments.
-Internet counseling allows me to work with people all over the country, and to provide a greater level of privacy than if you were going to an office in person.
-I can also do an intensive where you fly in for a couple of days and we work on things for that time.
+Hannah does internet and phone counseling on a regular basis, as well as in-office appointments.
+Internet counseling (using FaceTime, Skype, Zoom, etc) allows her to work with people all over the country, and to provide a greater level of privacy than going to an office in person.
+She can also do an intensive, in which you would travel to Denver and work together for two solid days.
 Followup can then take place by phone or internet.
-For scheduling, please email me at email@example.com or call 720-252-6837.
+Use the Contact page to schedule an appointment.

-I do believe that something is valued more when one financially contributes to it.
-I offer free counseling but ask for a donation to help cover costs for the ministry as well as helping others who can contribute even less.
+We do believe that something is valued more when one financially contributes to it.
+We offer free counseling but ask for a donation to help cover costs for the ministry, as well as to help others who can contribute even less.
 Even if that donation is $10 per month, it allows a counselee to be more invested in the work we are doing and helps keep the ministry able to continue to offer this service.
 Counseling often costs upwards of $100 per hour, so this is a great help to many people.
-For this reason, I do not take insurance, but remember that this is a ministry and not a business.
-God provides through many so that those who cannot donate much can still come.
+For this reason, we do not take insurance, but remember that this is a ministry and not a business.
+God provides through many so that those who are financially unstable can still come.